A peek at Nano-X Imaging Ltd. (NNOX): Who has invested in It?

 The top institutional shareholder in the company is Credit Suisse Ag/ with over 0.46 million shares valued at $21.1 million.
 The investor’s holdings represent 1.00% of the NNOX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Phoenix Holdings Ltd. with 0.24 million shares valued at $10.92 million to account for 0.52% of the shares outstanding.
 The other top investors are Morgan Stanley which holds 0.21 million shares representing 0.46% and valued at over $9.79 million, while Allianz Asset Management GmbH holds 0.44% of the shares totaling 0.2 million with a market value of $9.21 million.

-Nano-X Imaging Ltd. (NASDAQ: NNOX) is 6.86% higher on its value in year-to-date trading and has touched a low of $20.25 and a high of $94.81 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The NNOX stock was last observed hovering at around $47.40 in the last trading session, with the day’s gains setting it 1.39% off its average median price target of $61.50 for the next 12 months.
-It is also 27.18% off the consensus price target high of $67.00 offered by 3 analysts, but current levels are 12.88% higher than the price target low of $56.00 for the same period.
+Nano-X Imaging Ltd. (NASDAQ: NNOX) is -13.99% lower on its value in year-to-date trading and has touched a low of $20.25 and a high of $94.81 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The NNOX stock was last observed hovering at around $44.14 in the last trading session, with the day’s loss setting it -4.87% off its average median price target of $61.50 for the next 12 months.
+It is also 41.39% off the consensus price target high of $67.00 offered by 3 analysts, but current levels are 29.87% higher than the price target low of $56.00 for the same period.

-The stock witnessed a -19.36% loss in the last 1 month and extending the period to 3 months gives it a 9.32%, and is 23.39% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.25% over the week and 12.73% over the month.
+The stock witnessed a -18.58% loss in the last 1 month and extending the period to 3 months gives it a -21.94%, and is -19.51% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.57% over the week and 12.19% over the month.

 Nano-X Imaging Ltd. (NNOX) Analyst Forecasts